-Thirteen UN Heads of Agencies, Funds and Programmes operating in Sierra Leone led by WFP's Representative and Coordinator ai, Mr Steve Nsubuga, today visited the epicentre of last Friday's fuel tanker disaster at Wellington, in the outskirts Freetown.
+Thirteen UN Heads of Agencies, Funds and Programmes operating in Sierra Leone led by WFP's Country Representative and Resident Coordinator ai, Mr Steve Nsubuga, today visited the epicentre of last Friday's fuel tanker disaster at Wellington, in the outskirts of Freetown.
 The collision of the fuel tanker, together with a truck carrying granite stones, has led to the loss of about 115 lives, with fears that the number may continue to rise.